 Another awesome place to ski on the South Island is Ohau.
 This tiny ski field is off the beaten track and only has one chair lift.
 That being said, its remote location and size mean it is never very busy and very affordable to visit.

 Ohau ski field is located outside the town of Ohau along State Highway 8.
 This highway connects Lake Tekapo (and Mt Cook National Park) with Wanaka and Queenstown.
 This makes stopping at Ohau along any road trip very easy!

-Related: Check out our 7-day South Island Skiing Hot Spots Tour that takes you the places to ski from Christchurch all the way to Queenstown!
+Related: Check out our 7-day South Island Skiing Hot Spots Tour that takes you the places to ski all the way around Queenstown!